 Since 1984, Dr. Head convenes the Vernadsky Institute/Brown University microsymposia, held twice yearly in Moscow and Houston.
 He has served as an investigator with NASA and Russian Space Missions, such as the Soviet Venera 15/16 and Phobos missions, and the US Magellan (Venus), Galileo (Jupiter), Mars Surveyor, Russian Mars 1996, and Space Shuttle missions.

-Dr. Head is presently a co-investigator for the NASA MESSENGER mission to Mercury and Moon Mineralogy Mapper (M3), as well as the European Space Agency’s Mars Express Mission.
+Dr. Head is presently a co-investigator for the NASA MESSENGER mission to Mercury and the Lunar Reconnaissance Orbiter, as well as the European Space Agency’s Mars Express Mission.

 James Head's profile in The Directory of Research and Researchers at Brown

 James Head's Google Scholar page can be accessed here.?